Hike or run an 8.5-mile two-trail adventure through two popular Chattahoochee River parks near Atlanta, Cochran Shoals

-This route is one of the longest and most difficult in the Chattahoochee National Recreation Area, a collection of parks on the banks of the Chattahoochee River north of Atlanta.
-Find another great adventure on the ‘Hooch on our favorite Chattahoochee River hiking, walking and running trails.
+This route is one of the longest and most difficult in the Chattahoochee National Recreation Area, a collection of parks on the banks of the Chattahoochee River in metro Atlanta.
+Find another great adventure on the ‘Hooch with our guide to our favorite Chattahoochee River hiking, walking and running trails.